Arabian-vACC/library/docs/terminal/dubai/departures.md

 ### 6.4.2 Direct routings
 #### 6.4.2.1 Issuance
-Unless specified, direct routings within the Dubai CTA shall only be permitted within each specified AoR.
+**Within each specific AoR, direct routings may be used without restriction**, except where specified, **provided they will not cause traffic to cross into an adjacent AoR**.
 If a direct routing is issued, due consideration must be given to any potential conflicts that may arise.
 As such, there are limitations on the directs that may be given to traffic.

 Direct routings across AoR boundaries shall not be permitted, except in specific cases, and only after coordination between all concerned sectors.
 Permitted direct routings across AoR boundaries are specified hereunder.

 The transfer procedures specified in section 4 shall be applied in the same manner when direct routings are used.
 AoR vertical limits shall be respected at all times unless release has been specifically coordinated.

+!!! important
+    In all instances, departing aircraft shall **not be permitted to cross north of ORLAD** to avoid infringement of UAE delegated airspace

 #### 6.4.2.2 CTA 30 operation
 Only cross-AoR directs specified in the table below shall be permitted.
 Pre-coordinated directs do not require coordination, provided all required conditions are met.